nmeri17/suphle/.github/contributing.md

 1. Unless where arguments can only be derived at definition point, fully qualified class names should be supplied instead of concrete instances.

+1. New inclusion or modification must be covered by tests

 That's it.
 If you are in agreement, you can either lookup [existing issues](https://github.com/nmeri17/suphle/issues?q=is%3Aissue+is%3Aopen+label%3A%22help+wanted%22), or [create a new one](https://github.com/nmeri17/suphle/issues/new?assignees=&labels=&template=feature_request.md&title=) to discuss what you intend to add.

 Thanks again.